Exploring disparities and mitigating factors for adherence to post-surgery follow-up care

 Most studies looking at transitions of care focus on discharge from the emergency department and overall inpatient care.
 The existing research for pediatric post-surgical follow-up care is limited, and the existing few studies are procedure-specific or single specialty.

-Following Seattle Children’s commitment to equitable health care, we are conducting a retrospective cohort study using existing data for Seattle Children’s surgical patients for the year 2022 to explore disparities in outpatient surgical follow-up by race/ethnicity and language of care; and to examine if the utilization of language interpretation mitigates these disparities.
+Following Seattle Children’s commitment to patient- and family-centered healthcare, we are conducting a retrospective cohort study using existing data for Seattle Children’s surgical patients for the year 2022 to explore factors associated with outpatient surgical follow-up by race/ethnicity and language of care and to examine possible mitigating factors such as the utilization of language interpretation.